aaumar/Math-Behind-AI/_posts/2022-1-25-convolutional-neural-network.md

 ### Forward Pass

-Forward pass in the convolutional layer is a convolution operation between an input $X$ and a filter $F$.
+Forward pass in the convolutional layer is a convolution operation between an input $$X$$ and a filter $$F$$.
 This process is actually the convolutional process as we already discussed earlier in this note.
 We will focus on using the same dimension as stated in the convolutional process for this section and yield the below output value.

 <img src="https://aaumar.github.io/Math-Behind-AI/assets/images/convolution-2.png"/>